Greater-London-Authority/how-tos/R/setup/R_and_RStudio_setup.md

 ﻿*Please add to and edit this page to improve the resource*

-# How to get started with R and RStudio on GLA machines
+# How to get set up with R and RStudio on GLA machines

 To downlad and install R (the programming language) and RStudio (a nice interface for working with R):